sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 To perform this step, Alice would first run the Decapsulation Key Check on Bob's ciphertext as outlined at the beginning of section 7.3 of {{FIPS203}}.
-If that test passes, then Bob would perform the what FIPS 203 terms as `ML-KEM.Decaps()` (see section 7.3 of {{FIPS203}}).
+If that test passes, then Alice would perform what FIPS 203 terms as `ML-KEM.Decaps()` (see section 7.3 of {{FIPS203}}).
 This step takes the ciphertext from Bob and the private key that was previously generated by Alice, and produces a 32-byte shared secret key.
 It also repeats the encapsulation process to ensure that the ciphertext was created strictly according to the specification, with invalid ciphertexts generating an unrelated 32 byte value that gives no information.
-Although not necessary for the correctness of the key establishment, this step should not be skipped as maliciously generated ciphertexts could induce decapsulation failures that can allow an attacker to deduce the private key with a sufficient number of exchanges.
+Although not necessary for the correctness of the key establishment, this step should not be skipped as a maliciously generated ciphertext could induce decapsulation failures that can allow an attacker to deduce the private key with a sufficient number of exchanges.
 Intermediate data
 other than the shared secret key (and the "matrix data" internal to ML-KEM, which can be deduced from the public key) must be securely deleted.